Ernest Lundeen: 1936 election

+Term in office

-Lundeen was elected to the United States Senate in 1936 as a member of the Farmer-Labor Party.
-He served from January 3, 1937, in the 75th and 76th Congresses until his death.
-Initially, his Communist sympathies remained strong: in 1936, then Senator-elect Lundeen addressed a meeting of the "Friends of the Soviet Union" at Madison Square Garden as Tovarishchi ("Comrades").
-But he remained isolationist and was later denounced by the group as a reactionary.
+Senator Lundeen served in the 75th U.S. Congress starting on January 3, 1937, and then in the 76th Congress until his death.
+Initially, he displayed sympathies with the Communist Party.
+For example, in late 1936, Senator-elect Lundeen addressed a meeting of the "Friends of the Soviet Union" at Madison Square Garden as Tovarishchi ("Comrades").
+But he remained strongly isolationist and was later denounced by Earl Browder as a reactionary.

-His isolationist views led him to be sympathetic to Nazi Germany.
-He had close ties to George Sylvester Viereck, a leading Nazi agent in the U.S. Viereck, after giving the Senator millions of dollars in bribes, often used Lundeen's office, and "sometimes dictated speeches for Lundeen, openly using the Senator's telephones to obtain material from Hans Thomsen at the [German] embassy."
-Some of these speeches were pro-German and pro-isolationist.
-Viereck would then have Lundeen's staff print thousands, and in some cases, even millions of copies of the speeches, which would then be distributed to the public.
+It was Lundeen's "passionate embrace of isolationism" that began to align him more with Americans who backed Nazi Germany.
+He had frequent contact with George Sylvester Viereck, a leading Nazi agent in the U.S. During his first term in the House of Representatives, Lundeen had contributed to Viereck's American Weekly.
+After giving Sen. Lundeen millions of dollars in bribes, Viereck often used the Senator's office and "sometimes dictated speeches for Lundeen, openly using the Senator's telephones to obtain material from Hans Thomsen at the [German] embassy."
+Some of these speeches were markedly pro-German and pro-isolationist.
+Viereck would have Lundeen's staff print thousands, and in certain cases, millions of copies of the speeches, which would then be distributed to the public.

+Lundeen was the chair and founder of the Make Europe Pay War Debts Committee (later dubbed the Islands for War Debts Committee), which urged the seizure of British territories in the West Indies as a means of settling Britain's debts to the United States from WWI.
+It was likely an isolationist public relations tactic, reminding Americans that the U.S. should not lend more assistance to a country that was already in debt to them.

 On June 14, 1939, Lundeen joined a civilian and press delegation aboard USS Hammann for its sea trials off Fire Island.
 The ship reached a maximum speed of 40 knots, came to a complete stop in 58 seconds, and then travelled in reverse at 20 knots.
-Lundeen said the experience was "astounding" and that the test showed that American ship designers "need bow to none."
+He said the experience was "astounding" and it showed that American ship designers "need bow to none."

+While in office, Lundeen required his aides to pay him a portion of their paychecks, threatening to fire them if they did not comply.

+He vehemently opposed the Selective Training and Service Act of 1940.